FarhanNurrohman/Coral-Health-Detection/README.md

-# Coral Health Classification Using Supervised Machine Learning and TensorFlow
+# Coral Health Classification Using TensorFlow
 This project leverages supervised machine learning techniques to classify coral images into two categories: healthy and not healthy.
 By utilizing Python and TensorFlow, the model is trained to recognize patterns in coral health conditions, aiding in environmental monitoring and conservation efforts.

 ## Key Features